wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

 	    ]

-While you are in the `settings.py` file you can also add:
+While you are in the `settings.py` file you can also add the following variables which are part of the registrations package's configuration (these settings should be pretty self explanatory):

 {lang="python",linenos=off}
 	# If True, users can register